-Pueblos and Plains: 3rd grade/4th grade Compare and contrast the historical lifestyles of Plains (Arapahoe and Cheyenne) tribes with those of the Pueblo and Navajo peoples; including discussion of traditional homes, food, and textiles.
+Pueblos and Plains: 3rd grade/4th grade Compare and contrast the historical lifestyles of Plains (Arapaho and Cheyenne) tribes with those of the Pueblo and Navajo peoples; including discussion of traditional homes, food, and textiles.
 Ideal for third grades and early fourth grades studying Indigenous history.

 Call Hiwan Museum for more information about any of these programs: 720.497.7650

 Nature School Programs